hustcselwb/coupled-mamba/README.md

 # coupled-mamba
+I'm very pleased that our work has been accepted by NeurIPS 2024.

 We will release the code soon.Including the model,dataset,eval code.